Nothing-avil/Advanced_Threat_Automation_and_Detection_using_Realtime_Data_Pipeline_and_Distributed_Database/Backend/Readme.md

      - **test_routes.py**: Tests for API endpoints to verify data integrity, security, and response structure.
      - **test_models.py**: Tests for database models, ensuring correct schema structure and integrity.

    - **main.py**: Main application entry file that runs the server.
-It initializes the app, loads configuration, and starts the web server.
+It initializes the app, loads the configuration, and starts the web server.

 2. **requirements.txt**
    - Lists all Python packages and dependencies required for running the backend.
 This includes Flask/Django, machine learning libraries, database connectors, etc.